StanfordVL/iGibsonChallenge2021/README.md

 - Phase 2, Real world phase (`challenge-real`): The qualified teams will receive 30 min/day to evaluate their policies on our real world robotic platform.
 The runs will be recorded and the videos will be provided to the teams for debugging.
 They will also receive a record of the states, measurements, and actions taken by the real world agent, as well as their score.
 The last two days (31st of May and 1st of June) are the days of the challenge and the teams will be ultimately ranked based on their scores.
 At the end of these two days we will announce the winner of the first Gibson Sim2Real Challenge!

 - Phase 3, Demo phase: To increase visibility, the best three entries of our challenge will have the opportunity to showcase their solutions live during CVPR20!
 We will connect directly from Seattle the 15th of June and video stream a run of each solutions, highlighting their strengths and characteristics.
 This will provide an opportunity for the teams to explain their solution to the CVPR audience.
+This phase is not included in our EvalAI setup.

 ### Training